Set Current Location

 The Abby Aldrich Rockefeller Museum honors the work of past and present art visionaries.
 Featuring a variety of ongoing and temporary exhibitions ranging from painting to the art of quilting, the museum offers a rich visual tapestry that epitomizes America's long and distinctive history of folk art.
 Admission is included in your ticket to Colonial Williamsburg

 The Governor's Palace was the home of Colony of Virginia's Royal Governors and later post-colonial governors Thomas Jefferson and Patrick Henry.
 Built in the early 1700s, the main building was burned down in 1781 and was reconstructed in 1930.
 The reconstructed building was based upon the original architectural design as well as influenced by Jefferson's suggested renovations while he was a governor.
-Visitors can tour this elegant residence which was created to show off the Crown's wealth.
+Visitors can tour this elegant residence which was built to showcase the Crown's influence.
 After seeing the Palace, make sure you explore the gardens outside and see if you can navigate your way around the boxwood maze.

 The Peyton Randolph House is noteworthy because it is both a prime example of colonial architecture, and a reminder of the history of slavery in Williamsburg.
 The house, which is located inside the Colonial Williamsburg living museum, was built in 1715 and has undergone several restorations.
 Visitors today will be able to see what the house looked like when in was owned by Peyton Randolph in the early 1700s.
 Randolph acted as the first President of the Continental Congress in Philadelphia, the event that eventually led the forming of the Unites States.
 Visitors to the house can wander through its beautiful halls while also learning about the slaves that lived in the outer houses, and what their lives were like.
 The house is sometimes opened up at night for special night tours, during which visitors search for the many ghosts that are said to haunt this big red estate.